 Okeechobee, FL 34973‐1397

-Inmates are not allowed to receive any type of care package with the exception of within the first seven days of incarceration, the family may bring in up to 4 each, Tee Shirts, Underwear, Socks, Sport Bra (No Wire) and must be new and white only.
+Inmates are not allowed to receive any type of care package with the exception of within the first seven days of incarceration, the family may bring in up to 4, Tee Shirts, Underwear, Socks, and Sports Bra (No Wire), and must be new and white only.
 Any other item may be purchased from the commissary.

 Inmate Work Crew:

 The Jail supports one inmate work crew.
 The work crew is supervised by Detention Deputies and travels throughout the county cleaning up roadsides.
 They average over 10,000 pounds of trash weekly and 2,500 pounds of discarded tires monthly.
 In addition, the Jail provides inmate trustees to various county facilities weekly.

 The food service department consists of 6 full-time staff.
 The staff and inmates serve more than 27,000 meals per month to include the Senior Meals Program.